 A user who is either an admin or a privileged user of the peering ability can initiate a peering operation on another virtual network.
+The minimum level of permission required is Network Contributor.
 If there is a matching request for peering on the other side, and if other requirements are met, the peering is established.

 There are limits on the number of peerings that are allowed for a single virtual network.
-For more information, review the Azure networking limits.
+For details, see Azure networking limits.

-There is a nominal charge for ingress and egress traffic that utilizes a virtual network peering.
+There is a nominal charge for ingress and egress traffic that utilizes a virtual network peering connection.
 For more information, see the pricing page.

 Complete a virtual network peering tutorial.
 A virtual network peering is created between virtual networks created through the same, or different deployment models that exist in the same, or different subscriptions.
 Complete a tutorial for one of the following scenarios: